Course Syllabus

 4. Formulate political and legal conclusions and recommendations based on the analysis.

-5. Locate and apply recent legal and legislative material using online resources.
+5. Locate and apply recent legal and legislative online resources.

 **Teaching Philosophy: I am looking for students to demonstrate a working knowledge of the subject.
-You need to be creative and thorough when you complete your assignments and maintain a professional appearance in your work.
-Your work needs to be complete and in such a manner that someone can pick up your document and understand what you are trying to convey.
-And most of all, your work needs to be supported with research and cited properly in APA format.
+You'll need to be creative when you complete your assignments but keep a professional appearance in your work.
+Your work needs to be completed so that someone can pick up your document and understand what you are trying to convey.
+Most importantly, your work needs to be supported by research and cited properly in APA format.

 **Instructional Methods: The course is designed for individual and group interactivity.
-It is important to post and respond to discussion questions within the time frame allotted.
+It is important to post and respond to discussion questions in the course within the time frame allotted.
 This provides a learning environment by networking with other students in the course.
-The written assignments are individual-based to allow you to do various activities, in many cases similar to what you will be doing in your role as a leader in the emergency services profession.
+The assignments are individual-based to allow you to do a variety of activities, which, in many cases, are similar to what you will be doing in your role as a leader in the emergency services profession.

 Course Policies:

 Attendance Policy: The course is designed in module format.
 You should check the site at least once a week.
 You must complete the assignments, including discussion questions, within the period designated in the module.
-There will be individual meetings set up throughout the course if necessary.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+There will be meetings set up throughout the course if necessary.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/ Links to an external site.regulations/info/attendance.aspx.

-**Quiz/Exam Policy: This course has a final project, but there are no exams or quizzes.
+**Quiz/Exam Policy: There is a final project for this course.
+There are no exams or quizzes.

 Make-up Policy: To receive credit, you must contact me if you are going to be late on any assignment.

 **Assignment Policy: All assignments have a due date.
-Please check the date and time it is due in each module.
+Please be sure to check the date and time it is due in each module.

-**Course Technology: Class meetings, if held, will require a web camera and mic/audio.
+**Course Technology: Class meetings will require a web camera and mic/audio.
 If you are not able to use a web camera, you will need to at least provide audio/mic.
 You can also call in on a phone.

 ** UF’s honesty policy